Sealyham Terrier

 The breed today is slightly larger and friendlier than the feisty terriers first bred by Captain Edwards.
 Their friendliness finds good use as therapy dogs in nursing homes and children’s hospitals.

-Sealyham terriers are among the strongest animals we consider small dogs.
+Sealyham Terriers are among the strongest animals we consider small dogs.
 An adult male reaches 25-30 cm, while a female gets a height of 20-25 cm.
 An adult male dog weighs about ten pounds, and an adult female weighs eight pounds.
-The Sealyham terrier is muscular and low built.
+The Sealyham Terrier is muscular and low built.
 The coat, built for bad weather, is predominantly white, and the long, broad head is adorned with lush facial vegetation.

-The Character
+Character

-Their wariness and loud barking make seals excellent watchdogs.
+Sealyham Terriers wariness and loud barking make seals excellent watchdogs.
 Possessing an adaptable nature, seals are suited to both urban and suburban lifestyles.

 Care